 - Every agent task on a monorepo starts with an explicit

-Working scope:block. - Maintain a
+Working scope:block, and launch with-Cpointed at the sub-tree. - Maintain a

-ls + head -1summaries before any full file reads. - Cap shell tool output to 100 lines via wrappers; redirect overflow to
+lsplushead -1summaries before any full file reads. - Cap shell tool output to 100 lines via wrappers; redirect overflow to

 /tmp/*.log. - Split multi-package work into commit-checkpointed sub-tasks; never one mega-prompt for a 3-package change.